 1980s – 2016

-The brand adopted a logo in its signature style to become recognizable, maintain prestige, and show readiness to soar to heights.
+The brand adopted a logo in its signature style to become recognizable, maintain its prestige, and demonstrate its readiness to soar to new heights.
 It conveys its professional nature and the absence of obstacles in achieving its ultimate goal.
-To express this concept, the carrier chose a well-recognized image that associates it with flights and the sky: an upward-flying bird.
+To express this concept, the carrier chose a well-recognized image that evokes flights and the sky: an upward-flying bird.

 Despite its black color, the bird does not appear negative or heavy.
-On the contrary, this palette makes it weightless and light and draws attention, shifting the clients’ gaze from the center to the upper left corner.
-This idea aligns harmoniously with the concept of an aviation representative ready for takeoff and confident progress.
+On the contrary, this palette makes it feel weightless and light and draws attention, shifting the client’s gaze from the center to the upper-left corner.
+This idea aligns harmoniously with the concept of an aviation representative ready to take off and confident in progress.

 The upper part is separated from the lower by three horizontal stripes of different widths: